ombulabs/blog/_posts/2019-01-02-notes-from-the-complete-guide-to-rails-performance-workshop.md

 ## Final Thoughts

-Even for someone who has been working with Ruby/Rails since 2009 and performance optimization projects since 2015, this workshop taught me a lot of things.
+Even for someone who has been working with Ruby/Rails since 2009 and performance optimization projects since 2015, this workshop taught me a lot of useful things.
 I can't imagine how much value you would get if you were just starting with Ruby/Rails performance tuning.